Retatrutide FDA Approval Status: July 2026 Update

 Advisory committee Mid 2027 FDA expert panel reviews data

-FDA approval decision Late 2027 Priority review: ~10 months after NDA
+FDA approval decision Late 2027 Standard review: ~10–12 months after NDA; priority review (if granted): ~6 months

 Market launch Q1–Q2 2028 First prescriptions available